godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Because a wired Xbox 360 controller has different joystick axis mapping based on OS, we will use different axes based on the OS.

-.. warning:: This tutorial assumes you are using a XBox 360 wired controller.
+.. warning:: This tutorial assumes you are using a XBox 360 or a Playstation wired controller.
              Also, I do not (currently) have access to a Mac computer, so the joystick axes may need changing.
              If they do, please open a GitHub issue on the Godot documentation repository!
 Thanks!